Play3rZer0/thumbnail-generator/README.md

 size = 300, 300

 I created an input value for x and y to allow user to specify the size of the thumbnail.

+The images that will be generated into a thumbnail must be placed in the same folder or directory as the thumbnails.py file that contains the code.